Shelves full of round wheels of cheese.

 Ottercreek Woodworks

 Discover the most unique and artful charcuterie boards crafted from local ethically and sustainably sourced hardwoods.
-If you really want to impress at your next get together or you’re looking for the perfect gift for the cheese lover in your life, check out the Build-Your-Own-Board Experience.
+If you really want to impress at your next get together or you’re looking for the perfect gift for the cheese lover in your life, pre-book the Build-Your-Own-Board Experience.

 Location: Bell Mill Sideroad, Tillsonburg